tomheyden/ATdIT_Gelatelli/Installation Guide.md

 ## Configuration
 ### ...
+* Open the pom.xml and change the artifactId and groupId to match the forked project. (noch genauer spezifizieren)
 ### Database Connection
 To connect the Programm to the Database you just created, alter the [db.properties](https://github.com/tomheyden/ATdIT_Gelatelli/blob/ReadMe/Implementation/src/main/resources/db.properties) file to match your configurations.

 ## Uninstallation
+Brauchen wir das??